webpack/webpack.js.org/content/guides/hot-module-replacement.md

 ## Enabling HMR

-Enabling this feature is very useful.
+This feature is great for productivity.
 Let's take a look at how to set it up with [webpack-dev-server](https://github.com/webpack/webpack-dev-server)...

 ``` js
 const path = require('path');